tidley/pushstr/documentation/pushstr_fsd.md

 ### 6.3 Messaging
 - Send and receive text DMs.
 - Support NIP-04 (kind 4) encrypted DMs.
-- Support NIP-59 giftwrap DMs (kind 1059 with sealed rumor kind 13 and inner kind 14).
+- Support NIP-59 giftwrap DMs (kind 1059 with sealed rumor kind 13 and inner kind 14) using NIP-44 v2.
+- Support legacy giftwrap DMs for older clients.
-- Tag messages with their DM type (04/17) in history.
+- Tag messages with their DM type (04/17) in history and UI.
-- Allow per-contact DM mode override (NIP-04 vs giftwrap).
+- Allow per-contact DM mode override (NIP-04 vs giftwrap) with a quick toggle in the composer.
 - Persist message history locally.

 ### 6.4 Attachments